mehdijamali/phoneNumberGenerator/Readme.md

    http://localhost:3000/api/docs
    ```

-   This documentation provides a user-friendly interface to interact with the API endpoints directly from your browser.
+   This documentation is done using OpenAPI specification and using [Swagger](https://swagger.io/) provides a user-friendly interface to interact with the API endpoints directly from your browser.

    ## Testing